Look Tin Eli: San Francisco career

 In 1910, the Chinese Chamber of Commerce sent him, along with Ng Poon Chew from the Chinese Six Companies, to Washington DC to object, after the fact and to no avail, to the relocation of the immigration station from the shed on pier 40 in San Francisco to Angel Island.

 In October 1914, as president of the Canton Bank, he hosted 300 guests in a grand "red egg feast", expanding the custom traditionally reserved for male babies, to celebrate the one-month birthday of his new granddaughter, with the governor of the Federal Reserve Bank among those bringing congratulations.

 In 1915, in response to Pacific Mail Steamship Company withdrawing service to the Orient, a group of Chinese-American businessmen organized the China Mail Steamship Company (中國郵船公司), the first Chinese-owned steamship company in the United States, and elected Look Tin Eli as its founding president.

+Later life and legacy

+Throughout his career, Look Tin Eli worked closely with his younger brother, Lee Eli.
+While Look Tin Eli was the public face of the Chinatown community, Lee Eli had managed the transnational capital that made their plans possible.
+Look Tin Eli's life ended under veiled circumstances; after receiving threats from the Tong (Chinese organized crime groups) related to his leadership of the Steamship Company, he had no choice but to flee California.
+He died shortly after in 1919 at the age of 49, leaving behind a redesigned Chinatown that was built on its own "foreignness" to secure its place in the American landscape.